Brand storytelling: the energy of musicians and their music

 Well put, these observations by BigThink and Michael Spitzer, “The oldest record of notated music, the Hurrian “Hymn to Nikkal” [as depicted in a modernist 2020, Syrian interpretation] is more than 3,000 years old [notes on the translation.]
 But in a sense, our relationship with music is far more ancient than that.
 As Michael Spitzer, a professor of music at the University of Liverpool, told Big Think, humans have been making and learning to recognize music from the moment our species learned to walk on two legs, creating a predictable beat.
 Music affects the brain in profound ways.
 It eases stress by lowering cortisol.
 It floods the brain with pleasurable neurotransmitters like dopamine.
 And it serves as a conduit through which we can process emotions that otherwise might not be describable in words.”

-To branding, I have had a string of exposures that lie embedded in the chromosomal history of our work.
-Early in our heritage of brand strategy and design performances, I received a call from a mother who was interested in helping her son—who, since that time has become a celebrity in the realm of bluegrass, country and American fiddle craft—he’s an Grammy-winning musician, educator, virtuoso performer, and author; he is Mark O’Connor.
+To branding and music, I have had a string of exposures that lie embedded in my personal experiences as a musician—guitar, tabla, darabuka, piano and dulcimer—and the chromosomal history of our work as listeners, strategists, soul seekers of beauty.
+Early in our heritage of high-performing brand solutions, I received a call from a mother who was interested in my helping her son—who, since that time, has become a celebrity in the realm of bluegrass, country, American fiddle craft and virtuosic wizardry.
+And that brand work was designing the first album of Mark O’Connor—a Grammy-Award-winning musician and composer, educator and author.
+Learn more of his gifts here.

 Speaking with him, and her, back then, it was about illustrating the lively character of this human brand’s particularly energetic expertise, a kind of wunderkind of the American fiddle work, which he’s parlayed into a string of other explorations and collaborative performances.